-Mars, the Planet of Action, Ambition, and Desire, is leaving its all-time favourite fiery spot in Aries and entering into chill Taurus on 5th July, where it'll stay until 20th August.
-In the coming weeks, we'll feel a strong pull to embrace the slowness of life: leisure, relaxing, holidays – all the good stuff.
+Mars, the Planet of Action, Ambition, and Desire, is leaving its all-time favorite fiery spot in Aries and entering into chill Taurus on July 5, where it'll stay until August 20.
+In the coming weeks, we'll feel a strong pull to embrace the slowness of life: leisure, relaxing, vacationing — all the good stuff.
 So, if you haven't already requested to use some PTO, this is your sign.

 Energetically, this is a big shift from the planet's previous place in Aries.
 Taurus is ruled by Venus, meaning that "our actions will be driven more by financial decisions, beauty, values, and we may all be a little more focused on pleasures and love," according to Leslie Hale, psychic astrologer at Keen.com.
 "We will be more inclined to look for material and physical comforts and attracted to beautiful things of lasting value."

 Mars doesn't exactly love hanging out in Taurus, mainly because the sign moves a bit too slowly for the Planet of Action's liking.
 "Mars loves to go for it full tilt, but in Taurus we are reminded that sometimes the best way to speed up is to slow down," says Madi Murphy, co-founder of the CosmicRx.
 "Taurus is very hardworking but also knows the best way to do your sacred work is from the place of a full cup.
 This transit comes to remind us to tend to our inner garden with self-care, downtime, and pleasure as a way to nurture our outer lives."